 Before beginning to clean with a pressure washer, test spray in an inconspicuous spot to be sure the surface you're working with won't be damaged.
 While cleaning, spray at an angle keeping the tip a foot or more above the surface.
 Use care to keep the wand moving as you spray to avoid cutting into the surface in one spot.
 Watch where you direct the wand and avoid spraying water into vents, light fixtures, and other opening that may cause damage.

-Many consumer model pressure washer have an onboard tank for detergent that can be applied before spraying to improve cleaning results.
-Other models use a siphoning attachment inserted into a bucket of detergent to apply soap using the black, low-pressure nozzle.
+Many consumer model pressure washer have an onboard tank for detergent that can be applied to surfaces before spraying to improve cleaning results.
+Other models use a siphoning attachment inserted into a bucket of detergent to apply soap.
+Typically the black, low-pressure nozzle is used when soaping is desired.
 In some cases you have to flip a valve to dispense soap from the tank.
 With other models simply filling the soap tank and using the soaping nozzle will initiate flow and switching to the higher pressure tip will pause soaping.

 To apply soap, fill the detergent tank or setup the siphon attachment.
 Be sure to only use a detergent intended for use with a pressure washer.
 Be aware that in some cases, the manufacturer may require only their brand of detergent be used, so check first.
 Never use bleach in a pressure washer.
 Most other chemicals are also prohibited, so check your manual before adding anything but a detergent made for pressure washers.